The high-resolution FIbre-fed Echelle Spectrograph (FIES)

 but a lower spectral resolution (R=25000, low-res).

-optimise the exposure time.
+exposure, allowing to optimise the exposure time.

 Questions about FIES should be directed to the instrument specialist,

 Advantages and drawbacks

 The main drawback of FIES is the low UV sensitivity, due to

 unavoidable Rayleigh scattering losses in the long fibre.
 At 400nm the